Getting started with the Giving module

 - Manage Gift Aid declarations (UK only), upload scanned declarations and store electronically-signed declarations added by a giver through the member-facing My ChurchSuite

-- Categorise givers using Tags
+- Categorise and group givers using Tags

 - Record internal-only notes against givers